Ademola-Adepoju/Justice-Centered-Data-Design/src/01-Learning-JS/09-objs-maps.md

 1. Need to add a date field for ballot request dates for each voter
 2. I'll convert the string dates to actual date objects using pasrseDateSlash
-3. Then, I'll d3.rollup to count total voters for each request date
+3. Then, I'll use d3.rollup to count total voters for each request date

 ```js
 // first add Date objects for ballot request dates